A practical guide for professionals ready to make the case for coach training, and the leaders who want to invest in it.

 The same findings were found in a 2016 Harvard study where, after surveying around 3,000 leaders, 24 percent of the participants apparently overestimated their skills as coaches.
 It was otherwise known as the David Dunning and Justin Kruger effect where it was observed by these psychologists that incompetent people often fail to realize their own deficiencies or shortcomings while also ignoring that skill as more effectively executed by others.

 Many people use the terms coaching and consulting interchangeably, though they are not the same thing.
 Consultants are subject matter experts who listen to their clients to understand the person’s problem and assess whether they have a solution to offer.
-Coaches, on the other hand, are people who bring out a person’s potential so that they can come to the realization of doing things differently to get the result that they are looking for.
+Coaches, on the other hand, are people who bring out a person’s potential so that they themselves can come to the realization of doing things differently to get the result that they are looking for.

 Always-on managers do more harm than good to their team, as the survey found that they degrade employee performance by up to 8 percent.
 This is mainly because constant yet inaccurate feedback tends to be overwhelming and misplaced.
 On the other hand, if employees work with expert coaches or managers who know how to coach effectively, it generates positive results like creating more engaged and highly motivated employees.